infection/site/src/guide/usage.md

 }
 ```

-You can commit it to the VCS and, if necessary, override it locally by creating `infection.json` which should be ingored (e.g. in `.gitignore`).
+You can commit it to the VCS and, if necessary, override it locally by creating `infection.json` which should be ignored (e.g. in `.gitignore`).

 ### Configuration settings